7mind/metaprogramming-acid-test/README.md

 This test evaluates a language's metaprogramming capabilities by examining whether advanced runtime introspection and code manipulation can be implemented as libraries, without requiring compiler plugins or built-in language features.

+Open your P/Rs.
+Isolated examples are preferred over links to external libraries.

 ## 1. Effortless Structured Logging

 Can the language implement a structured logger as a library, without compiler plugins or macros?